Prelog Chow rings and degenerations: Introduction

 The desire to single out decompositions of the diagonal for $\XX_0$ that would stand a chance to arise via such a limiting procedure naturally leads to the idea of endowing $\XX_0$ with its natural log structure $\XX_0^{\dagger}$ (cf. \cite[Chapter 3.2]{Gross11}) obtained by restricting the divisorial log structure for $(\XX, \XX_0)$ to $\XX_0$, and develop some kind of log Chow theory on $\XX_0^{\dagger}$ in which cycles carry some extra decoration that encodes information about the way they can arise as limits.
 Although a promising theory that may eventually lead to a realization of this hope is currently being developed by Barrott \cite{Bar18}, it is still at this point unclear to us if and how it can be used for our purposes, so we take a more pedestrian approach in this article, always keeping the envisaged geometric applications in view.

-While we believe that the correct framework is ultimately likely to be the general theory of log structures in the sense of Deligne, Faltings, Fontaine, Illusie, Kato et al. as exposed in \cite{Og18}, our point of departure in Section \ref{sPrelogSNC} is the following simple observation: given a strictly semistable degeneration, cycle classes in $\Chow_* (\XX_0)$ that arise as specializations in fact come from cycle classes on the normalization of $\XX_0$ satisfying an obvious coherence/compatibility condition that we call the prelog condition following Nishinou and Siebert \cite{Ni15,NiSi16} (in the case of curves).
-Despite its simplicity, the idea is very effective in applications and it needs a little work to cast it in the appropriate algebraic structures, which we do in Section \ref{sPrelogSNC} in the form of the prelog Chow ring of a simple normal crossing scheme and the numerical prelog Chow ring, which is easier to handle computationally.
+While we believe that the correct framework is ultimately likely to be the general theory of log structures in the sense of Deligne, Faltings, Fontaine, Illusie, Kato et al. as exposed in \cite{Og18}, our point of departure in Section \ref{sPrelogSNC} is the following simple observation: given a strictly semistable degeneration, cycle classes in $\Chow_* (\XX_0)$ that arise as specializations in fact come from cycle classes on the normalization of $\XX_0$ satisfying an obvious coherence/compatibility condition that we call the prelog condition following Nishinou and Siebert \cite{NiSi06,Ni15} (in the case of curves).
+Despite its simplicity, the idea is very effective in applications.
+We cast it in the appropriate algebraic structures in Section \ref{sPrelogSNC}.
+This takes the shape of the prelog Chow ring of a simple normal crossing scheme and its cousin the numerical prelog Chow ring, which is easier to handle computationally.
 We also discuss a relation between the prelog condition and the Friedman condition.

 In Section \ref{sSpecializations}, we treat specialization homomorphisms of strictly semistable degenerations into prelog Chow rings, and in Section \ref{sBaseChange} we deal with the problems that arise by the necessity to perform a ramified base change $t\mapsto t^k$ in Voisin's method outlined above.
 This leads to the concepts of saturated prelog Chow groups and their numerical counterparts.